-Avocado Pesto is a healthy variation of the classic pesto where avocado is added in the recipe.
-It is a very versatile dip and can be used in various ways to perk up a meal.
+This Avocado Pesto is a healthy lightened-up variation of the classic pesto where avocado is added to the recipe.
+Make it using basic ingredients in just 5 minutes.

 About This Recipe